TapPay/tappay-ios-sdk/README.md

 ---

-## How to use the mehods in SDK
+## How to use the methods in SDK

-> Please refer to the exmaple page [tappay-ios-example](https://github.com/TapPay/tappay-ios-example)
+> Please refer to the example page [tappay-ios-example](https://github.com/TapPay/tappay-ios-example)

 ---
 <a name="manual"></a>
 ## Manual Framework
 > a.
-Head to [releases page](https://github.com/TapPay/tappay-ios-sdk/releases) and download and unzip TPDirect.xcframework.zip <br>
+Download the TPDirect.xcframework.zip from  [releases page](https://github.com/TapPay/tappay-ios-sdk/releases)  and unzip it <br>
 > b.
 Drag TPDirect.xcframework to the "Frameworks, Libraries and Embedded Content" section of the General settings in your Xcode project.
 Make sure to select Copy items if needed.

 ***